Your Stay at Surfsand Resort

 What will my Surfsand Resort stay look like?

 Beginning March 12, 2022, masks will not be required in indoor public spaces in accordance with the recent Oregon mandate by Gov. Kate Brown.

-We are currently offering spa services at our sister property, Stephanie Inn.
+We are currently offering spa services through our preferred partner, Stephanie Inn.
 We are happy to provide a shuttle service to and from your appointment.

 Beer Tasting & Ice Cream Social